Cypriot cuisine: Non-alcoholic

 Ayran is a traditional drink made of yoghurt.
 Its recipe varies from region to region.

 Triantafyllo, a thick concentrated dark pink syrup (rose cordial) made from the extract of the Cyprus (Damascus) rose, has water or milk added to make a refreshing sweet cordial, especially in summer.
 It is distinct from rodostagma (literally "rose drops") (rose water) and anthonero (blossom water), which are used to sweeten mahallepi and other sweetmeats.

 Alcoholic

 Among Cypriots traditional brandy and zivania are of the most popular drinks on the island.
-The second popular drink is beer.
+The next most popular drink is beer.
 The local breweries of KEO and Carlsberg command the lion's share of the market.
 In Northern Cyprus, Efes is the most widely sold.
 Evidence of wine production on Cyprus goes back for millennia.
 Commandaria, the oldest wine in continuous production, is a popular dessert wine.

-Cyprus also has a tradition of brandy production, with production by various Limassol-based distilleries since 1871.
+Cyprus brandy production is by various Limassol-based distilleries since 1871.
 Cypriot brandy is commonly drunk with meze dishes, and forms the base for the distinctive brandy sour cocktail, developed on the island in the late 1930s.
 Zivania, a grape distillate similar to Cretan raki, is another popular spirit.